 Benchmarks have a natural lifespan that can be improved with more modern hardware.
 This benchmark was performed on May 19, 2021.
 Please don’t hesitate to contact us if you have questions about how Chronicle Queue will perform today.

-We ran a series of throughput tests using Chronicle Queue and Queue-Zero.
+We ran a series of throughput tests using Chronicle Queue.
 Each test first appended 80M 500 byte messages, then read back all the messages (ie the reads and writes did not overlap).
 The appends and reads were all performed in a tight loop without any delay between iterations, and the time per 1M reads/writes measured through the duration of the test.

 All tests were run on a Xeon E5-2650 v4 @ 2.20GHz, with queues backed by tmpfs.
 The test thread was pinned to an isolated core.

-The results are summarised in the plots below for Queue and Queue-Zero separately showing:
+The results are summarised in the plots below showing:

 – The time (in seconds) to append successive blocks of 1M messages